oakleyp/freebets-public/docs/design/batteries.md

 ## Historical Racing

 Compared to the Live Racing set up, this will require a substantial amount of work.
-I may find a way to better decouple the copywright-sensitive portions of the code in the future, but currently the codebase is not quite mature enough for the level of abstraction that would make this easier.
+I may find a way to better decouple the copyright-sensitive portions of the code in the future, but currently the codebase is not quite mature enough for the level of abstraction that would make this easier.

 ### 1. Implement the Historical Client interface